• Thinking not wrong but differently. This can (and should!) be monetized

 But using frameworks is the right way to create programs, I just couldn't do otherwise!
 Now I understand that this was a phenomenon of the same nature as putting toys in a row among autistic children, and adherence to routine among many autistic people: the order should not be disturbed!

-Please read #TakeTheMaskOff: Autism at work - The Autistic Advocate, especially the sections "Have you disclosed that you are Autistic in your workplace?
+Also, please read Autism at work - The Autistic Advocate, the sections "Have you disclosed that you are Autistic in your workplace?
 If yes, why?
 If no, why?" and "If you have Disclosed in the workplace, what was the reaction and have you been able to unMask to any degree?".

 Also, you might be interested in reading My characteristics in detail.
 That page describes, among other things, the autism traits mentioned on the page you just finished reading, and provides a lot of additional material of interest from the point of view of employment.